aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 # Token Revocation

-A revocation request is a POST request containing a subject identifier to the Global Token Revocation endpoint, which starts the process of revoking all tokens for the identified subject.
+A revocation request is an HTTP POST request containing a subject identifier to the Global Token Revocation endpoint, which starts the process of revoking all tokens for the identified subject.

 ## Revocation Endpoint